-In connection with the sale of the Preferred Shares on February 4, 2014 as described in Note 3, Josh Kornberg, our CEO, was one of the Purchasers.
-Mr. Kornberg purchased 19,231 Preferred Shares for a purchase price of \$25,000 and received warrants to purchase 52 shares of common stock.
+In connection with the sale of the Preferred Shares on February 4, 2014 as described in Note 3, Josh Komberg, our CEO, was one of the Purchasers.
+Mr. Komberg purchased 19,231 Preferred Shares for a purchase price of \$25,000 and received warrants to purchase 52 shares of common stock.
+As described in Note 1 under "Recent Developments," in connection with the Company's proposed offering of Units, the holders of a majority of the Preferred Shares, including Mr. Komberg, have, as of July 20, 2015, agreed to exchange all of the outstanding Preferred Shares for units with the same terms as the Units (the "Exchange Units").